prathor2/CSGO-Analysis_Tool/README.md

 # CounterStrike Game State Analysis
 ## Welcome to the CounterStrike Game State Analysis project!
 This project provides a Python class, ProcessGameState, that is capable of processing and analyzing CounterStrike game state data stored in a Parquet file.
-With a few lines of code, we can extract meaningful insights into player strategies, helping our coaching staff to optimize their approach to the game.
+With a few lines of code, I can extract meaningful insights into player strategies, helping our coaching staff to optimize their approach to the game.

 ## Background and Objective
 Our objective is to provide actionable insights to our CounterStrike coaching staff regarding player strategies and behaviors in relation to specific areas of interest on the game map.
-We designed a solution that is flexible, easy-to-use, and efficient, capable of handling similar requests for different sets of coordinates and games.
+I designed a solution that is flexible, easy-to-use, and efficient, capable of handling similar requests for different sets of coordinates and games.

 ## Solution Overview
 ### The Python class, ProcessGameState, serves as the main component of our solution.
 This class: